 For a more detailed discussion on customer loyalty, go to our blog: The psychological reason that business climate action leads to customer loyalty

 It isn’t just customers that are looking for brands that align with their values.
 It’s your employees (and potential future employees) too.

 Happy, motivated employees are integral to a successful business.
 They enhance productivity across the company.
 They talk positively about the brand to those they meet, enhancing reputation and even acting as a referral scheme to win you new customers.
 They’re also more likely to stay in their job for longer, meaning that knowledge and experience remains within the business – reducing time lost in handovers and training up new employees.
 Not only that, but retaining employees saves money too, with a reduced need to pay for recruiters and job advertising sites.

-So prioritising sustainability is an important way to find and retain the best employees for your business – avoiding them leaving for more purposeful roles, as we’ve seen in the ‘great resignation’ of 2021 and the ‘climate quitting’ of 2023.
+So prioritising sustainability is an important way to find and retain the best employees for your business – avoiding them leaving in the search for purposeful work, as we’ve seen in the ‘great resignation’ of 2021 and the ‘climate quitting’ of 2023.

 Finding ways to reduce your own environmental impact as a company might mean redesigning products or processes – or even inventing new ones entirely.

 Exploring ways that your company could contribute to climate solutions might mean introducing a new branch to the business.

 And incorporating climate impact into existing customer experiences (or creating new ones) opens your brand up to new markets.

 All of which differentiates you from competitors and represent opportunities for accelerated business growth.
 Plus, having a culture of innovation means a company is adaptable, ready to overcome any challenge that heads your way.